Clean Water and Sanitation

 Does your university as a body actively promote conscious water usage on campus?

-In recent years, Lakehead has undertaken many initiatives to reduce water use on campus enabled by community partnerships.
-Some of these projects have been highly visible, however, many operational initiatives have not been widely reported.
+In recent years, Lakehead has undertaken many initiatives to reduce water use on campus, enabled by community partnerships.
+While some initiatives are visible to students, staff and visitors, others are less visible as they are integrated into campus operations and infrastructure to support water conservation.
 Below are some of the water-saving projects Lakehead University has completed in recent years:

 6.5.6 Promoting conscious water usage in the wider community